nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

     /**
      * Send a message to given external topic.
+     * Used to send messages to 3rd party systems.
+     *
      * The message will be a JSON object.
      */
     sendExternalMessage(topic: string, message: any): Promise<void>;